 - Read the script: Actors research their roles; it would be a rare thing to perform a monologue convincingly without knowing the character inside and out.
 Therefore, your students should have read the play(s) from which their selections are taken and know the plot and characters.
-Free online editions of the plays are available at: folgerdigitaleditions.org. - Play the casting director: When your students play their selections, they will need to be actors and casting directors at the same time.
-Your students should ask themselves if they would be a more convincing Viola or Olivia, Othello or Iago, Macbeth or Lady Macbeth. - Consider: Advice from a teacher: "I see so many students looking for a piece to set them apart, but a speech we know, done with command of the language and brave choices behind it, is JUST AS EXCITING for those of us who know and love these works."
+Free online editions of the plays are available at folgerdigitaleditions.org. - Play the casting director: When you perform your selection, you will need to be an actor and a casting director at the same time.
+You should ask yourself if you would be a more convincing Viola or Olivia, Othello or Iago, Macbeth or Lady Macbeth. - Consider: Advice from a teacher: "I see so many students looking for a piece to set them apart, but a speech we know, done with command of the language and brave choices behind it, is JUST AS EXCITING for those of us who know and love these works."